MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/dns/create-dns-records-for-azure-dns-zones.md

     Repeat this process until you have created all four CNAME records.

-7. (Optional) Add 2 CNAME records for MDM
+7. (Optional) Add 2 CNAME records for MDM.

 > [!IMPORTANT]
 > If you have Mobile Device Management (MDM) for Office 365, then you must create two additional CNAME records.
 Follow the procedure that you used for the other four CNAME records, but supply the values from the following table. > (If you do not have MDM, you can skip this step.)

 |**Name**|**Type**|**TTL**|**TTL unit**|**Alias**|
 |:-----|:-----|:-----|:-----|:-----|